 - 1. Hold in SET and press SOLO.
 The SOLO piston will start flashing. - 2.
 Release both pistons. - 3.
 While SOLO is flashing, press the key which corresponds to the lowest note to which you wish the compass to extend.
 You may select any note from key 13 to key 49.
 After you have pressed the key, the SOLO piston will shut off.
-NOTE: When you press the key to set the compass, no sound will be heard, so that you will not make a disturbance if you program the compass during a performance.
-(Provided Great stops and Swell to Great couplers are off.) - 4.
-To use the new compass, press the SOLO piston.
+NOTE: When you press the key to set the compass, no sound will be heard, so that you will not make a disturbance if you program the compass during a performance. - To use the new compass, press the SOLO piston.
 NOTE: When the organ is turned off, the compass of the SOLO will revert to keys 25-61.